itaouil/MEAN-Todo-App/README.md

 We create a *services* folder and we create out *todo.service.ts* where we include our **Injectable** module (for dependency injection) and we define our constructor that takes in an HTTP module instance and defines a method that makes the call to the API and returns a response.

 We do create as well a commons structure that holds our response attributes, again for modularity and re-usability purposes.

+6. **Add Todo**

+Add method in service that consume API built, add method in todo component that on click event calls method in the class that itself calls the service method.

+Add element to UI and clear storage.